Burn Injury Attorneys in Louisville

 - Structure Fires may be caused by a furnace malfunction, improper chemical storage, or even an industrial explosion.
 If the situation is made worse by fire code violations or malfunctioning fire safety equipment, people trapped in a burning building may suffer extreme burns.

 - Vehicle Accidents pose a fire hazard if flammable gasoline or diesel spill onto the roadway.
 In electric cars, battery fires may also put involved parties at risk.
-The liability may rest with either the at-fault party or the vehicle manufacturer, if unsafe design or malfunctioning parts contributed to the blaze.
+A Louisville car accident attorney can help determine who holds liability, either the at-fault party or the vehicle manufacturer, if unsafe design or malfunctioning parts contributed to the blaze.

 - Electrical Accidents can start fires, or may cause electrocution injuries in unsafe working areas, unmarked hazards, or due to exposed electrical components.
 People exposed to high levels of electrical current may sustain skin and/or internal burns.